Many women are a bit intimidated by the person they see in Proverbs 31:10-31: the wife, or woman, of noble character.

 These are just a few of the questions Christian women might ponder after encountering this Old Testament superwoman.

 Truth is, this is probably not a real, historical, flesh-and-blood woman.
 It is a portrait of a wise and godly wife painted by a mother for her son as he considers marriage (or comes of age for marriage).
-The son is King Lemuel (perhaps King Solomon?) and the advice comes at the end of a book intended to instruct not only young men but all of God’s people in the wise ways of God and not to be tempted to pursue earthly things and pleasures instead of God.
+The son is King Lemuel (perhaps King Solomon?) and the advice comes at the end of a book intended to instruct not only young men but all of God’s people in the wise ways of God, and to not be tempted to pursue earthly things and pleasures instead of God.

 This is particularly poignant for me as my son enters marriage.
 Having prayed for my son’s future wife, it’s wonderful to now know her and trust that God has prepared each one of them for this step and will continue to grow them to be the godly partners he intends.